As Minnesota awaits COVID-19 vaccines, questions remain about long-term effects

 That could mean that even though some people have gotten the shot, they still might be asymptomatic spreaders of the new coronavirus.

-Many questions and unknowns will eventually be answered as both vaccines, as well as others, are slated for follow-up studies for another two years.
+Many questions will eventually be answered as both vaccines, as well as others, are slated for follow-up studies for another two years.

 Both vaccines were developed at an unprecedented speed, but doctors and health officials say that the most critical evaluation standards were not compromised.